Irvinehimself/ArchAudit-Report/README.md

 <br><br>
 ### Installation:

-**Udate:** ArchAudit-Report is now available [from the AUR](https://aur.archlinux.org/packages/archaudit-report/)
+**Update:** ArchAudit-Report is now available [from the AUR](https://aur.archlinux.org/packages/archaudit-report/)

-Once I get some feedback, I will put it in the AUR.
-Until then, installation is a matter of personal choice.
-This post on the Arch forums discusses various installation options for bash shells: https://bbs.archlinux.org/viewtopic.php?id=165042
+If you don't wish to use my PCKGBUILD in the AUR, then this post on the Arch forums discusses various installation options for bash shells: https://bbs.archlinux.org/viewtopic.php?id=165042

 Primarily, the most important consideration is to check that the file "archaudit-report" has permission to run as an executable.
 I believe 'chmod 755  archaudit-report’ does the trick, (alternatively you can use your file-manager GUI 😅)

+Secondly, git repos are generally works in progress.
+Rather than clone the project, you should downoad the latest stable [release](https://github.com/Irvinehimself/ArchAudit-Report/releases).

 If your security model permits it, for testing, you can just drop the file into a terminal.
 For a full installation, (necessary to run ‘archaudit-report’ directly from the command line,) the easiest method is to copy, (as root,) ‘archaudit-report’ into ‘/usr/local/bin/’.
 Since this directory is already in  $PATH, nothing further should be needed.